Experts in

 At Hudgell Solicitors we have been instructed in a significant number of cases where a lack of consent has been sought from mothers and partners with regards to the way their children are delivered and born.

-In a leading case at The Supreme Court in 2015, a judge ruled in favour of a mother who sued for negligence after her baby was born with cerebral palsy, due to a lack of oxygen during birth.
+In a leading case at The Supreme Court in 2015, a judge ruled in favour of a mother who sued for medical negligence after her baby was born with cerebral palsy, due to a lack of oxygen during birth.

 The mother had diabetes and was small in stature, and was not warned that this brought a greater risk of complications with a vaginal birth.
 She argued that had she been informed of the increased risk to her baby, she would have requested a caesarean section.